KMaitreya/ML_ClassicalAlgorithms/README.md

 2)sklearn-2 (flower classification):
 In this classification program the model used is support vector machine(SVM).
 The dataset has been imported from the sklearn library and 80% of the dataset is used as the training set and the rest has been used as the tes set.
 Accuracy is in the late 90s.

+3)sklearn-3 (boston house price classification):
+The classification program used is linear regression.The dataset has been imported from the sklearn library and 80% of the dataset is used as the training set and the rest has been used as the tes set.The score is in the 70s.
+Coefficients and intercepts have been calculated as well.